cables-gl/cables/src/ops/base/Ops.Gl.Texture2ColorArray/Ops.Gl.Texture2ColorArray.md

-This op needs to be a child of an Image compose op.
-It is advised to turn off use Viewport size with the image compose and to make a smaller texture with user defined values.

-Enable HDR on the image compose to get floating point outputs from the arrays.
+This op will take an incoming texture and convert each color pixel value to an Array 4 (RGBA).

+When using 32bit textures your array values will be in the range of 0.0-1.0.
-Otherwise the array out will have values of 0-255 instead of 0.0 to 1.0
+8bit textures will have values of 0-255.

-Be careful with using high resolutions.
-Setting image compose to 100 x 100 will already result in an array length of 40,000 Red 10,000
+Be careful with using high resolution textures.
+For example a texture of only 100x100 pixel will result in 40,000 values:
+Red 10,000
 Green 10,000
 Blue 10,000
 Alpha 10,000

-The array out will have the format of RGBA.
-To extract one color part of the array use the ArrayUnpack4 op.